Gonikoppal: Transportation

-Karnataka State Highway 89 and 90 pass through this town.
+State Highway 89 and SH-90 pass through this town.
 The town is well connected to Mysuru, Bengaluru and its district headquarters Madikeri.
 Private buses connects the town with all the other towns in Kodagu district.
-Karnataka State Road Transport Corporation buses connect Gonikoppal to metropolitan cities like Bengaluru, Kochi, Mysuru, and other cities like Mangaluru, Kannur, Kozhikode, Kalpetta, Hassan and Chikmagaluru.
+KSRTC buses connect Gonikoppal to metropolitan cities like Bengaluru, Kochi, Mysuru, and other cities like Mangaluru, Kannur, Kozhikode, Kalpetta, Hassan and Chikkamagaluru.
 There is no railway station in Gonikoppal.
-Nearest railway station is Mysuru Junction railway station at 90km.
-Nearest airport is Kannur International Airport at 70km.
+The nearest railway station is Mysuru Junction railway station at 90 km.
+The nearest airport is Kannur International Airport at 70 km.